tatimutter/AniColors/README.md

 Run `node model/database.js` in your **TERMINAL**, in the **project** folder (not your MySQL CLI!
 Open a new terminal window for this).
 This will create a table called 'items' in your database.

-#### Client .env file for API key

-Log on to Pixabay website <https://pixabay.com> to get your API Key.

-Create `.env` file in project (client) directory and add your Pixabay API Key

-REACT_APP_API_KEY = yourKey

 #### Run Your Development Servers

-- Run `npm start` in project directory to start the Express server on port 5000
-- `cd client` and run `npm start` to start client server in development mode with hot reloading in port 3000.

-Run `npm install` in the project folder to install dependencies related to Express (the server).

-`cd client` and run `npm install` install dependencies related to React (the client).

-Cd 'client' and run 'npm install-react-router-dom' to install ReactRouter.

-Cd 'client' and run 'npm install react-bootstrap bootstrap' to install ReactBootstrap.

 - Run `npm start` in project directory to start the Express server on port 5000

 - `cd client` and run `npm start` to start client server in development mode with hot reloading in port 3000.

 ## Technologies I used